 - Wildlife Conservation Society of Tanzania (WCST), Dar es Salaam, Tanzania

 - KwaZulu-Natal Museum, Pietermaritzburg, South Africa

 - Wildlife Conservation Society, Nyungwe National Park, Rwanda

 - Stellenbosch University, Western Cape Province, South Africa

-Join us today to help continue The Field Museum's century long association with Africa, devoted to exploring, communicating, and preserving Africa's spectacular natural and cultural legacy.
-Council on Africa members support exciting, capacity building projects, make it possible for The Field Museum to train young African scientists, and support research endeavors across the continent.
+Join us today to help continue The Field Museum's century-long association with Africa, devoted to exploring, communicating, and preserving Africa's spectacular natural and cultural legacy.
+Council on Africa members support exciting capacity-building projects, making it possible for The Field Museum to train young African scientists and support research endeavors across the continent.